developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Bypass Keyguard
 Controls whether to display the keyguard screen lock.
-The keyguard is disabled by default.
+Disabled by default.
 A setting of '0' in this tag will enable the keyguard.

 <b>Possible values</b>